SweetPatate/C-Sharp/README.md

-Some classic exercice like FizzBuzz, Binary converter, ect.
+Some classic exercice like FizzBuzz, Binary converter and other made by codingame.com